-- The Sound of Mormonism: A Media History of Latter-day Saints, Leonard J. Arrington Mormon History Lecture Series 28 (USU Press, 2025) - Elderflora: A Modern History of Ancient Trees (Basic, 2022; Picador UK, 2023; complex Chinese translated edition, 2024) - Trees in Paradise: A California History (Norton, 2013) - On Zion's Mount: Mormons, Indians, and the American Landscape (Harvard, 2008) - Glen Canyon Dammed: Inventing Lake Powell and the Canyon Country (Univ. of Arizona, 1999)
+- The Sound of Mormonism: A Media History of Latter-day Saints, Leonard J. Arrington Mormon History Lecture Series 28 (USU Press, 2025) - Elderflora: A Modern History of Ancient Trees (Basic, 2022) - Trees in Paradise: A California History (Norton, 2013) - On Zion's Mount: Mormons, Indians, and the American Landscape (Harvard, 2008) - Glen Canyon Dammed: Inventing Lake Powell and the Canyon Country (Univ. of Arizona, 1999)

-Manuscripts in progress
+Books in progress

-- Aerial Views (a survey of looking at the surface of the Earth from above) - Writing the Dead: An Uncanny Memoir (a metahistory of family records) - Point Breeze (a novelistic reckoning of fossil fuel in Philadelphia) - The Everlasting Stone Age (a cultural history of rocks)
+- Aerial Views (historical survey of looking at the surface of the Earth from above) - Point Breeze (novelistic take on Philadelphia's fossil fuel history) - Writing the Dead (metahistory of family records) - The Everlasting Stone Age (cultural history of rocks)